 - Money/gift cards: You can get pretty creative with money and gift cards.
 Hell, you can even take 7 different boxes, wrap each of them individually, put all of those in a large box and stick the gift card in the wall of the big box hoping that your gift receiver will never find it.
 Equally evil and comical.

 - And if you’re in a serious rut, hope to God someone at your work brings in some homemade goodies for you to buy.
-This year my coworkers brought homemade mittens and organic soap bars…I got lucky.
+One year my coworkers brought homemade mittens and organic soap bars…I got lucky.

 I hope your Christmas shopping this week(end) is a success, similar to mine.
 If all else fails, just give the people you love a big hug and whisper in their ear, “I’m a broke b*tch.”